PainterQubits/Devices.jl/docs/src/paths.md

 Sharp turns in a path can be accomplished with [`Paths.corner!`](@ref).
 Sharp turns pose a challenge to the path abstraction in that they have zero length, and when rendered effectively take up some length of the neighboring segments.
-These details are automatically accounted for by tweaking segment lengths and other captured segment variables just before rendering a path.
+Originally, the segment lengths were tweaked at render time to achieve the intended output.
+As other code began taking advantage of the path abstractions, the limitations of this approach became apparent.

+Currently, corners are implemented such that the preceding [`Paths.Node`](@ref) is split using [`Paths.split`](@ref) near the corner when `corner!` is used, and a short resulting section near the corner has the style changed to [`Paths.SimpleNoRender`](@ref).
+When this is followed by [`Paths.straight!`](@ref) to create the next segment, a similar operation is done, to ensure the corner is not twice-rendered.
+This change was necessary to be able to use [`Paths.intersect!`](@ref) on paths with corners.

 ## Attachments